 You should do a comparison for your own particular circumstances (deposit, length of term etc).
 Don’t forget to factor in that when the rate reverts to the variable rate, you will be exposed to a changing rate (usually pegged in some way to the Bank of England base rate).

 In this scenario and for this particular product, Gatehouse is coming out slightly cheaper.
+You can use our Islamic mortgage comparison tool to easily compare all your options in greater detail.

 A side note: going for an 80% mortgage might seem like a no-brainer as it is cheaper, but sometimes a 90% mortgage might make more sense as you can then retain some cash to either (a) do up the house; or (b) invest it in something that will yield more returns than your house will over the same period.
 We’ll do a fuller article exploring this whole question soon.